rust-lang/book/second-edition/src/ch15-03-drop.md

 <span class="caption">Listing 15-8: A `CustomSmartPointer` struct that
 implements the `Drop` trait, where we would put our clean up code.</span>

-The `Drop` trait is included in the prelude, so we don't need to import it.
+The `Drop` trait is included in the prelude, so we don’t need to import it.
 We implement the `Drop` trait on `CustomSmartPointer`, and provide an implementation for the `drop` method that calls `println!`.
-The body of the `drop` function is where you'd put any logic that you wanted to run when an instance of your type goes out of scope.
-We're choosing to print out some text here in order to demonstrate when Rust will call `drop`.
+The body of the `drop` function is where you’d put any logic that you wanted to run when an instance of your type goes out of scope.
+We’re choosing to print out some text here in order to demonstrate when Rust will call `drop`.

 <!-- Where you'd put this code, or where this code would be called?
 It seems